Skip to content

 5 min read · Fire-Resistant

-Combustible vs. non-combustible
+Combustible vs. non-combustible — the core difference

-What the code allows in a fire zone
+What the wildfire code actually allows

-Aesthetics without the risk
+Getting the wood look without the wood risk

 The honest exception